“Let all of your Things have their Places. Let each Part of your Business have its Time.”

 Messes are distracting.
 Disorganization induces stress.
 We must avoid this mental and physical chaos by keeping our belongings neat and orderly.
 Do this by any means necessary; throw things away, donate stuff, get some totes and labels then fill up a closet, whatever it takes.

 You know that feeling you get when you’ve just cleaned your desk and you sit down to work feeling excited and empowered?
 Make that feeling the norm by keeping your desk clean.
 This goes for every room and every thing.
-I’m in the process of selling everything I don’t want on eBay and you can do the same with just a little effort.
+I’ve sold everything I don’t want on eBay or craigslist and you can do the same with just a little effort.

 For the paper clutter we get, we need to develop a system to handle it and assess what action, if any, needs to be taken.
 Then have a process to file it digitally or physically.
 The way we can have an input system and and output system so that all those annoying papers stay off our desks.